spanoselias/TestingSQLCompliance/README.md

 </a>

-The aim of this project is to build a complete framework that can be used to compare and test current DBMSs ( PostgreSQL, MySQL, IBM DB2, MS Server sql, Oracle's DB).
+The aim of this project is to build a complete framework that can be used to compare and test the current DBMSs ( PostgreSQL, MySQL, IBM DB2, MS Server sql, Oracle Database).
-The core component of the framework will be the random SQL generator engine  that can test all the aforementioned DBMSs by generating thousands of  random queries and evaluate each query all on DBMSs in order to identify in the DBMSs are follow the SQL standard in the same manner.
+The core component of the framework is the random SQL generator engine that tests the aforementioned DBMSs by generating thousands of random queries and evaluate each query on all of them in order to identify any differences.
-Our project will be implemented using Java Programming Language.
-This tool will be useful for not only checking existing DBMSs but most importantly, to check any DBMSs.
+Our project is implemented in Java Programming Language.
+This framework will be useful for not only checking existing DBMSs but most importantly, to check new DBMSs.

 Compilation & Run instructions